-Monitor your accounts.
+- Monitor your accounts.
 Stay on top of your bookkeeping each month so you can spot any personal transactions that hit your business checking account and vice versa.
 Working with Bench means your dedicated bookkeeper will notice right away if any unusual transactions come up and categorize them appropriately.
-Learn more and start a free trial today.

 So what happens if you’ve been using your personal bank account for business?
 It’s not too late to make a switch!
 Open your business bank account and start separating your business and personal transactions going forward.

 If you’re already sitting on a mountain of past transactions that need to be sorted into business and personal, that can be a labor-intensive job.
 Fortunately, the bookkeepers at BenchRetro are experts at combing through old bank statements to get business owners caught up and in the clear.
 Book a call today to learn more about how they can help get your books caught up.